ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/external-replication-task.markdown

   * If not selected, then the cluster will assign a responsible node (see [Members Duties](../../../../studio/database/settings/manage-database-group#database-group-topology---members-duties))

 4. **Connection String**
-  * Select a [Connection String](../../../todo-update-me-later) from the pre-defined list -or-create a new connection string to be used.
+  * Select a connection string from the pre-defined list -or- create a new connection string to be used.
   * The connection string defines the external database and its server URLs to replicate to.
 {PANEL/}